Survey Workflows Overview

 Prerequisites

-This feature is generally available as part of CFM so accessing Workflows doesn’t require any specific permissions.
+This feature is generally available as part of Customer Feedback Management so accessing Workflows doesn’t require any specific permissions.

 Note: While the module itself does not require any specific permissions, the following prerequisites are necessary to use the workflow events:

-Sprinklr Audience Profile Event: If you are using Audience Profile Event, then you must have set up for the CFM Workflow API on their systems to trigger information.
+Sprinklr Audience Profile Event: If you are using Audience Profile Event, then you must have set up for the Customer Feedback Management Workflow API on their systems to trigger information.
 API authentication from Sprinklr will be required to ensure integration and functionality.

 Let's have a look at the steps to access configuration steps:

-Go to + New Page > Sprinklr Insights > Customer Feedback Management.
+Go to Sprinklr Insights and navigate to Customer Feedback Management.

 Here workflows can be triggered in multiple ways from a single place.
 This aims to streamline workflow management and offer greater flexibility by consolidating all supported trigger events in one place, allowing you to set up workflows more easily in response to a broader range of events, without navigating through multiple modules or interfaces.